meairey/crispy-bassoon/README.md

 # Requirements

-This is primarily conducted through the use of a change point analysis through the package `ecp` and a zero-inflated regression through the package `pscl`.
+Analyses use of a change point analysis through the package `ecp` and a zero-inflated regression through the package `pscl`.
 Additionally, habitat associations are assessed through a CCA analysis and the package `vegan`.

-`install.packages(c("ggplot2", "tidyverse", "ecp", "pscl", "vegan", "gridExtra", "ggrepel"))`
+`install.packages(c("ggplot2", "tidyverse", "ecp", "pscl", "vegan", "gridExtra", "ggrepel", "mass", "lme4", "wesanderson", "broom", "emeans"))`

 # Results Summary

+* Juvenile overcompensation by a non-native predator is negatively associated with abundances of small-bodied fishes

+* The larger, more heterogeneous lake supports greater spatial partitioning between natives and the juveniles of the non-native predator

+* Changes in the community composition across sediment habitats were more stable through time, suggesting that these habitats may buffer natives from the cobble-prefering bass

 Below is an example of the summary results of the change point analysis.